googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 **Yanchor(21, 170)**

-Moves point 21 to the control value listed in the ‘Control Program’, that corresponds to the Devanagari, Baseline undershoot Height, (cvt #170) and rounds this point to a grid line.
-(View > Control Program:  (170: -5 /* Baseline undershoot */)
+Moves point 21 to the control value listed in the ‘Control Program’, that corresponds to the Devanagari Baseline Undershoot Height, (cvt #170) and rounds this point to a grid line.
+(View > Control Program:  (170: -5 /* Devanagari Baseline Undershoot */)

 **YShift(21,22)** With the Yshift Tool still selected from the toolbar, position the ‘blue circle’, directly over point 21, and drag to point 22.
 Shifts point 22, to a new position, relative to point 21’s new position on the grid, maintaining the same relative distance between the point 21 and point 22 as is in the original high resolution design of the outline.